Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Football helmet testing in 1912

-We offer you our selection of unusual photographs, in again proving how many extraordinary, frightening, but also beautiful things can be seen in the world around us.
+We offer you our selection of unusual photographs, in Once again proving how many extraordinary, frightening, but also beautiful things can be seen in the world around us.

 (Total 17 photos)

-1. What is it?
-Jelly-like railroad tracks?
+1. What is this?
+Jelly train tracks?

 In fact, the aftermath of the earthquake in Canterbury, New Zealand.